sagemath/sagewiki_to_gh-2022-10-10/DavidKirkby.md

    exit 1
 fi

 # Force an exit on all errors.
-However, not it will be desirable to unset this
+However, it will be desirable to unset this
 # sometimes, as you might want to test for a particular error and exit with
 # a message.
 You can't do that with 'set -e'.
 So use 'set +e' to unset it
 set -e